TayebYassine/Homestead/docs/Configuration/Importing Claims.md

 Are you migrating from a different anti-grief plugin to Homestead?
 Follow the steps:

 1. Do not uninstall the plugin or delete the plugin's data.
-2. When Homestead is ready, use the command `/hsadmin importdata [plugin]` to import data from that plugin.
+2. When Homestead is ready, use the command `/hsadmin import [plugin]` to import data from that plugin.
 3. Wait for a few minutes until the command no longer sends messages in the console.

 !!! warning "Important Notice"